/

 • Fraudsters send deceptive emails or create fake websites that mimic yours, tricking customers into divulging sensitive information.

-• Unsuspecting customers fall into their trap, jeopardizing both their data and your reputation.
+• Customers fall into the trap, jeopardizing both their data and your reputation.

 Affiliate Fraud

-• Dishonest affiliates may engage in fraudulent activities to inflate their commission, such as using stolen credit cards to make purchases through their links.
+• Dishonest affiliates inflate their commission—for example, using stolen credit cards to make purchases through their links.

 • Your brand reputation suffers, and you lose profits while rewarding fraudulent behavior.

-Chargeflow continuously interacts with Ecom merchants and learns from their experiences what worked for them and what did not.
-Based on that data we have listed down the best practices for eCommerce fraud prevention.
+Chargeflow continuously works with eCommerce merchants and learns what does and doesn't work.
+Based on that data, here are the best practices for eCommerce fraud prevention.

 Identifying Vulnerabilities

-Identifying vulnerabilities in your online store is the first line of defense against potential threats.
-Here's how you can protect your business and your customers:
+Identifying vulnerabilities in your store is the first line of defense:

 Recognize High-Risk Transactions

-• Analyze unusual purchasing patterns, such as a sudden increase in order volume or multiple transactions from the same IP address.
+• Analyze unusual purchasing patterns, such as a sudden spike in order volume or multiple transactions from the same IP address.

-• Keep an eye out for unusually high-value orders, especially from first-time customers.
+• Watch for unusually high-value orders, especially from first-time customers.

 Analyze Suspicious User Behavior

-• Pay attention to customer accounts with multiple failed login attempts within a short period.
-This could indicate an attempted account takeover.
+• Watch accounts with multiple failed login attempts in a short period—a sign of attempted account takeover.

-• Look for users who change their account information frequently, as this might suggest fraudulent activity.
+• Look for users who change account information frequently.

-• Monitor for any sudden changes in purchase behavior, such as switching from low-value items to expensive products.
+• Monitor sudden changes in purchase behavior, such as switching from low-value items to expensive products.

 Monitor Traffic Sources

-• Be cautious of an influx of traffic from unexpected or unfamiliar sources, especially if they originate from high-risk countries.
+• Be cautious of traffic surges from unexpected or high-risk sources.

-• Use tools to track referral sources and identify any questionable links or sources that may lead to phishing attempts.
+• Track referral sources to identify questionable links or phishing attempts.

 Evaluate Shipping Discrepancies